Joan Juliet Buck: Performance

 As a child, Buck was cast as a Scots waif in the Walt Disney film Greyfriars Bobby.

 Buck began studying acting in 2002, and appears in a supporting role in Nora Ephron's 2009 movie Julie & Julia as Madame Elisabeth Brassart, head of the famed Le Cordon Bleu cooking school.
-She wrote about the experience of auditioning for Ephron after the latter died in June 2012.
+She wrote about the experience of auditioning for Ephron after the latter passed away in June 2012.

 In 2009, she appeared in an action theater piece during Performa09 at New York City's White Slab Palace.
 Curated by Michael Portnoy and Sarina Basta, Buck and another actor held a conversation guided by a third actor's random flashing of prompt cards.